 I. Before the Exhibition

 A. Send professional quality images as early as possible.
 See the Professional Guidelines document Guide to Professional Quality Images.
 Do this in as far in advance as possible.
 Three months in advance is not too early.
 All images should be of work to be exhibited.
-Don't expect the CD of image sent for publicity to be returned.
+Many venues will use photo sharing websites like Dropbox to share the professional quality images.
+Though, if a CD is requested, don't expect the CD of images sent for publicity to be returned.

-B. Send both large 300 dpi TIFF and JPG images (at least 4” x 6”, preferably larger) and web size image 72dpi JPG (approximately 1000px) on a CD.
+B. Send both large 300 dpi TIFF and JPG images (at least 4” x 6”, preferably larger) and web size images 72 dpi JPG (approximately 1000px).
 Ask what dimensions and resolution is preferred.
 The sizes listed here are just suggestions.
 You CD should be compatible for PC or Mac.

 C. Send an updated resume.
 In an ongoing relationship with a gallery, do this once a year.